rleal/spatialNav/README.md

 This is a jQuery plugin that provides spatial navigation to a HTML web.

 To define which elements will be navigables, adds a class 'navigable'.
 To define the behavior, you need to add data-tags to the html components that takes the focus.
 This behavior-tags catchs the key event and fires the function asigned to change focus.
-I write some auxiliar function that you can use.
+I wrote some auxiliar function that you can use.

 Behavior tags:
 --------------